psynteract/psynteract-docs/usage-connect.md

 use.
 You will have set this up during the [installation](installation.md).

 The __design__ option determines how the users are allocated to groups.
-Choosing the *stranger* design allocates clients into groups at random, and a reassignment of groups will again result in a random allocation.
-The *perfect stranger* design also allocates clients at random initially, but thereafter ensures that no two clients are in the same group again.
+Choosing the *stranger* design (parameter value `'stranger'`) allocates clients into groups at random, and a reassignment of groups will again result in a random allocation.
+The *perfect stranger* design (please set the `design` parameter to `'perfect_stranger'`) also allocates clients at random initially, but thereafter ensures that no two clients are in the same group when groups are reassigned later (if only a single assignment is used, the designs do not differ).
 Depending on the other design parameters chosen, the perfect stranger design requires significantly more participants overall.

 The __group size__ defines the number of clients in a group.